David-Watkins-technology/David-Watkins-technology/README.md

 ![Screenshot of branch index] (https://drive.google.com/file/d/1JuR5Puy2anpoPW0_6aapHpVCJChny9-N/view?usp=share_link)

-Or, if you would like to download this remote repository to your local machine, open up your terminal and navigate to the folder in which you want to store the repository.
+Or, if you would like to download this remote repository to your local machine, follow these steps: open up your terminal and navigate to the folder in which you want to store the repository.
 Type the following into the terminal and press return:

 **git init**